 Personal injuries can occur from a wide range of causes.
 Animal bites, falls, and fires are just a few examples.
 These and similar cases involve premises liability, a legal concept in which injuries stem from unsafe conditions on someone else’s property.
 Such liability can come into play when injuries happen on either residential or commercial properties.

 Premises liability claims require expert New York premises liability attorneys and could require some time to resolve.
 As a plaintiff, you hope to receive whatever compensation the law may entitle you to.
-NY Legal Funding can help with a premises liability lawsuit loan.
+Apex Legal Funding can help with a premises liability lawsuit loan.
 We provide this financing to pay important medical and household expenses while you pursue your claim.

 As implied by its name, premises liability involves torts that occur on another person’s or entity’s property.
 The key concept at its core is negligence, which means the property owners know about potentially unsafe conditions but did nothing to rectify them.
 Most state laws recognize a duty of care — an owner’s responsibility to reasonably ensure the safety of others on the property.